phildini/stayinghomeclub/index.md

 # Who's staying home because of COVID-19?

+## Update 2020-04-12
+At this point, the balance has shifted such that we assume everyone in tech is staying home.
+We will still accept PRs, of course.
+We will also start updating with companies returning to work as soon as we hear about that happening.

+## If you want more resources on how to adapt and help with COVID-19...

+... these are a good starting point:

+- <a href="https://coronavirustechhandbook.com/home">Coronavirus Tech Handbook</a>
+- <a href="https://helpwithcovid.com/">Help with COVID</a>
+- <a href="https://www.endcoronavirus.org/">End Coronavirus</a>

+## If you are suddenly unemployed and looking for work...

+... check out these sites

+- <a href="https://candor.co/hiring-freezes/">Who's changing hiring from Coronavirus</a>
+- <a href="https://coda.io/@kenny/companies-still-hiring">Companies still hiring</a>

+## The Staying Home Club

 This is the running list of what in tech has been affected by COVID-19.
 Pull requests gratefully accepted, especially around design or data formatting or correctness.
 If you are a journalist and would like to speak to someone about the list, email phildini@phildini.net. <a href="https://github.com/phildini/stayinghomeclub/blob/master/README.md">Instructions for contributing are here</a>.

 ---